 top of page

-• Writer's pictureDr.
+Writer's pictureDr.
 Maura Ferguson

 Is it a good time to start therapy?
 Is therapy right for me?

-Many people feel ambivalent about talking to a stranger about difficulties in their lives.
-A common refrain is, "I'd rather just talk to my friends or family about this".
-It is perfectly health and legitimate to talk to loved ones about what is going on in our lives and it may be all that we want and need.
-Therapy is not meant to be a replacement for interdependent close relationships but to enhance them.
-You may feel, that talking to people close to your either isn't working, you may find yourself holding back parts of your
+Many people feel ambivalent about talking to a stranger about difficulties.
+A common refrain is, "I'd rather just talk to my friends or family about this."
+It is perfectly healthy and legitimate to talk to loved ones about what is going on in our lives, and it may be all that we want and need.
+It isn't the intention of therapy to replace other close relationships but to enhance them.
+You may feel that talking to people close to you either isn't working, you may find yourself holding back, or you may feel that you need to talk things through with someone who has expertise on human experiences and emotions with a less biased view than people who have known you a very long time.
+You may need to think out loud and hear yourself in someone else's presence.

 bottom of page